Ross Barkley: 2013–2018

 Barkley re-joined the Everton first team for the 2013–14 season.
 He scored his first goal for the club on the opening day in a 2–2 draw against Norwich City, and was later named man of the match.
 During the first half of the season, Barkley put in several man-of-the-match performances, notably against Arsenal and Swansea City – the latter whom he scored the winner against.
-He received praise from many pundits including Alan Hansen who said Barkley has absolutely everything and Gary Lineker who claimed he is a star in the making and a prodigious talent.
+He received praise from pundits including Alan Hansen and Gary Lineker who said Barkley was a star in the making and a prodigious talent.

 Barkley's first FA Cup goal came on 4 January 2014, opening a 4–0 win over Queens Park Rangers in the third round.
 In March, Barkley scored a superb solo goal against Newcastle United in which he ran from his own half to net the opener in a 3–0 victory.
 On 18 April 2014, he was named as one of the six players on the shortlist for the PFA Young Player of the Year award.
 He scored a total of 6 goals in 34 Premier League matches throughout the season, including a goal against Manchester City on 3 May which BBC Sport described as "spectacular" and was awarded goal of the season at Everton's end of year awards.

 On 29 July 2014, Barkley signed a new contract with Everton, keeping him at the club until 2018.
 Before the start of the 2014–15 season he suffered an injury to his medial collateral ligament, and did not play until 18 October 2014, setting up Romelu Lukaku's goal in a 3–0 home league win over Aston Villa.
 He scored his first goal of the season in a 3–1 win over Queens Park Rangers on 15 December.

 Barkley started the 2015–16 season with goals in Everton's first two league matches.

 Barkley scored Everton's first goal of the 2016–17 season on the opening day of the season, netting in the fifth minute of a 1–1 home draw against Tottenham Hotspur.
 In May 2017, Everton manager Ronald Koeman issued an ultimatum to Barkley, stating that if he was not signing a new contract, despite being offered an extension by the club, he would be sold in the summer.
 Koeman said on 26 July that Barkley had told him that he was ready for a new challenge and that he would not be signing a new contract with the club.

 Barkley did not feature for Everton in his final season with the club, having been sidelined with a long-term hamstring injury.